Once A 'Rocket Ship,' National Security Council Now Avoided By Government Pros

 NPR interviewed 12 current and former U.S. officials with knowledge of the NSC's challenges.
 Most have served both in the Trump administration and past administrations.
 Many declined to be publicly identified for fear it would endanger their careers and professional relationships.

 A senior NSC official dismissed concerns that people don't hold the NSC in the same regard as before.
-He said Trump has sought to slim down the NSC, so there may not be as many opportunities, but people he knew were proud of their work and extending their assignments.
+He said Trump has sought to slim down the NSC, so there may not be as many opportunities.
+The people he knew, though, were proud of their work and extended their assignments.

 While an NSC job has historically been known as a launchpad for high-flying careers, these officials tell NPR that under Trump, U.S. foreign policy has become so erratic, confrontational and politicized that many feel out of place — or worse.